 The University of Bath will only disclose information about you in accordance with your consent as detailed in this document, or where disclosure without your consent is required or permitted by law.
 This section outlines the major organisations and the most common circumstances in which we disclose data about students.

-For further information on how your personal information is processed and used by the Department of Development & Alumni Relations please read their Privacy Notice.
+For further information on how your personal information is processed and used by the Advancement Office please read their Privacy Notice.

 Higher Education Statistics Agency (HESA)

 The University is required to send some of the information which we collect about students to HESA, where it forms part of the student's HESA record.
 If your data is supplied to HESA, HESA may then pass all or some of the data to various government departments and agencies to enable them to carry out their statutory functions.
 These bodies and HESA will mainly use your data to produce anonymised statistics.
 HESA and the recipients of HESA data are also bound by the Data Protection Act to process your data fairly and lawfully.

 National Students Survey (NSS)

 The NSS is an annual survey of undergraduate students who are in the final stages of their programmes of study.
 It is designed to gather students' views on the quality of the teaching, assessment and support which they have experienced.
 This information is used to produce statistics and provide summary feedback to individual institutions and student unions.
 The survey is commissioned by the Office for Students (OfS) on behalf of a range of funding bodies and Higher Education providers and can be found on the National Student Survey.

 Both during your time at the University and after you graduate, we also pass your details to respected third parties where applicable (e.g., the Financial Times Rankings for MBAs) in order for those parties to contact you directly in order for you to provide details, should you choose to do so, about your time at the University and subsequently.